-- 1 The lump-sum cash severance amount shown above does not reflect any downward adjustment that may be made pursuant to the terms of the PBG Retention Agreement to reduce cash amounts payable to the executive if, doing so, would result in a better net after-tax economic position for the executive in light of the impact of Section 280G of the Code. - 2 The prorated target bonus amount shown above reflects the full year target bonus since the executive is assumed to have remained employed through the end of the year. - 3 Based on stock price of \$36.50. - 4 All values reflect interest rates effective as of August 2009.
-As of December 31, 2009, Messrs.
+- 1 The lump-sum cash severance amount shown above does not reflect any downward adjustment that may be made pursuant to the terms of the PBG Retention Agreement to reduce cash amounts payable to the executive if, doing so, would result in a better net after-tax economic position for the executive in light of the impact of Section 280G of the Code. - 2 The prorated target bonus amount reflects a prorated payout of the target bonus based on the executive officer's employment for two months of the twelve month performance period in fiscal year 2010.
+The amount is determined by multiplying the full target bonus amount by a fraction, the numerator of which is the executive's period of active employment (two months) and the denominator of which is 12. - 3 Based on a stock price of \$36.50.
+These amounts do not include the value of (i) annual equity awards granted on March 1, 2007 to each of the executive officers and (ii) one-third of the stock option awards granted on March 1, 2008 and March 1, 2009 to each of the executive officers, all of which vest automatically on March 1, 2010 in accordance with the terms of the governing agreements without regard to a change in control. - 4 In addition, on March 1, 2010, Mr. Rapp, as a retirement eligible executive, will automatically vest in one-third of the RSU award granted to him on March 1, 2009 in accordance with the terms of the governing agreements without regard to a change in control.
+The amounts shown above do not include the value of these restricted stock units. - 5 All values reflect interest rates effective as of November 2009.
+As of March 1, 2010, Messrs.
 Berisford and Crawford would not be eligible for early retirement benefits under the terms of the PBG Retention Agreement.
-Mr. Rapp is currently eligible for early retirement benefits and, therefore, would not receive any incremental early retirement benefits under the terms of the PBG Retention Agreement. - 5 PBG will reimburse Mr. Petrides for his costs of continued medical coverage in Greece for two years in an amount that is not anticipated to exceed \$45,000. - 6 As discussed above, the retention agreement between PepsiCo and Messrs.
-Foss, Crawford and Berisford which will become effective upon completion of the merger, supersedes their respective PBG Retention Agreements, including any amounts payable thereunder. - 7 The Lump Sum Cash Severance and Prorated Target Bonus amounts for Mr. Petrides are paid to him in euros and were translated into U.S. dollars using an exchange rate of 1.43 U.S. dollars/euro, which was the rate in effect as of September 5, 2009 (the end of PBG's third quarter).
+Mr. Rapp is currently eligible for early retirement benefits and, therefore, would not receive any incremental early retirement benefits under the terms of the PBG Retention Agreement. - 6 PBG will reimburse Mr. Petrides for his costs of continued medical coverage in Greece for two years in an amount that is not anticipated to exceed \$45,000. - 7 As discussed above, the retention agreement between PepsiCo and Messrs.
+Foss, Crawford and Berisford which will become effective upon completion of the merger, supersedes their respective PBG Retention Agreements, including any amounts payable thereunder.

+8 The Lump Sum Cash Severance and Prorated Target Bonus amounts for Mr. Petrides are paid to him in euros and were translated into U.S. dollars using an exchange rate of 1.44 U.S. dollars/euro, which was the rate in effect as of January 8, 2010.